JigarConestoga/SQATE_DQA/README.md

 # Flow:
 1. Home Page
-2. View all Customers
-3. Select and View one Customer
+2. Login using email and password
+3. Registeration page
-4. Transfer Money
+4. Transfer Money using account number of the reciever
-5. Select Customer and Amount
 6. Transfer Success
 7. See Transaction History
+8. Loan application
+9. Check for eligibility for loan

-TO RUN PROJECT save the project in 'htdocs' folder in XAMPP.
+TO RUN PROJECT, save the project in 'htdocs' folder in XAMPP.
 Open xampp server and start Apache and Mysql servers.
-Open Phpmyadmin and import the sql file in that.
+To open PHPMyAdmin, click on Admin of MYSQl in the Xampp.
+Username: "root"
+Password: ""
-Go to admin section in the XAMPP
+Go to the admin section in the XAMPP
-Create database -> Copy the SQL code and paste it in the SQL section of PHPMyAdmin and click GO Open browser and type the URL localhost/projectname/index.php to open the website.
+Create database -> Copy the SQL code and paste it in the SQL section of PHPMyAdmin and click GO Open the browser and type the URL localhost/projectname/index.php to open the website.